octavian-h/website/content/en/privacy-policy.md

 * [DexOffline Plus for Windows](https://www.microsoft.com/en-us/p/dexoffline-plus/9nfvk1wqt472)
 * [DexOffline for Android](https://play.google.com/store/apps/details?id=ro.hasna.dexoffline)
 * [DexOffline Plus for Android](https://play.google.com/store/apps/details?id=ro.hasna.dexoffline.plus)
+* DexOffline for iOS (soon)
+* DexOffline Plus for iOS (soon)

 ## What we collect

 We get information about you in a range of ways.

 ### Information You Give Us

 We collect your email address and other information you directly give us when you contact us by email.

 ### Information Automatically Collected